-The terms "Business operations", "Company", "Mineral-extraction activities", "Oil-related activities", "Petroleum resources", and "Substantial action" are all defined in the Act.
+The terms "Business operations", "Company", "Mineral-extraction activities", "Oil-related activities", "Petroleum resources", and "Substantial action" are all defined in the Code.

-Failure to make the disclosure required by the Act shall cause the bid, offer or proposal to be considered not responsive.
+Failure to make the disclosure required by the Code shall cause the bid, offer or proposal to be considered not responsive.
 The disclosure will be considered when evaluating the bid, offer, or proposal or awarding the contract.
 The name of each Company disclosed as doing business or having done business in Iran will be provided to the State Comptroller.

-Traving done business in that this so provided to the state sometimes.
 Check the appropriate statement: // Company has no business operations in Iran to disclose. // Company has business operations in Iran as disclosed the attached document.